Go to content

 The process by which registered candidates apply to be registered under the Electoral Funding Act as a group of candidates for an election.

-A candidate or group must be registered before accepting political donations or paying for electoral expenditure for the election.
+Prior to being nominated as a candidate or group, a candidate or group must be registered before accepting political donations or paying for electoral expenditure for the election.

 • Regulated election period